 A client creates a new message by instantiating an appropriate Message subclass.
 It sets attributes like the recipient addresses and the subject, and inserts the content into the Message object.
-Finally, it sends the Message by invoking its send() method.
+Finally, it sends the Message by invoking the Transport.send() method.

 The Transport class models the transport agent that routes a message to its destination addresses.
-This class provides methods to send a Message to a list of recipients.
-Typically, a mail client does not have to know about transports, invoking the send() method on a Message object identifies the appropriate transport based on its destination addresses.
+This class provides methods that send a Message to a list of recipients.
+Invoking the Transport.send() method with a Message object identifies the appropriate transport based on its destination addresses.